panammeb/stable/datasets/README.md

 - a configuration file : panam.ini

 For those who want to test PANAM with MiSeq format data, only the configuration file is provided.
-The data files are made available on request due to space quota limitations on github hosting.
+The data files are made available on request at panam@listes.univ-bpclermont.fr due to space quota limitations on github hosting.

 -----------------------------------------------------------------------
 HOW TO SET DATASETS IN ORDER TO TEST PANAM ?